 Tuesdays with the Mayor

-A weekly update with Stevens Point mayor Mike Wiza
+An update with Stevens Point Mayor Mike Wiza

 By Taylor J. Hale

 Mayor Mike Wiza sat down with Gazette staff to give an update on Stevens Point developments.
 Wiza touches on COVID-19 and Bukolt entrances get revitalized.